 Up-to-date Official Transcripts of all post-secondaries attended (see

-Read the Requirements for Acceptance of Uploaded Transcripts).
+Application Documents for Academic Documents).
 NOTE: Transcripts "date-of-issue" must be within one year.

 All information, with the exception of Reference Letters, will need to be uploaded to the application.
 With regards to the reference letters, the applicant will need to input the referee name and contact information whereby an email will be sent to the referee to upload their reference letter.